Washington, D.C. — Kate Bahn

 The top-line figures from today’s jobs report are, at first glance, generally positive, with wage growth reflecting increases to the minimum wage that are effective in January.
 However, black workers—who historically have been left behind in the job market—continue to see high rates of unemployment.
-President Donald Trump’s claims of record-breaking improvements to the employment situations of “the forgotten men and women” is incorrect.
+President Donald Trump’s claims of record-breaking improvements to the employment situations of “the forgotten men and women”

 Recently, on the eve of Black History Month, Trump lashed out at criticism over how his administration has interacted with the black community by taking credit for a temporary dip in black unemployment in December, at 6.8 percent.
 Trump’s retort reflects a fundamental ignorance of statistical significance; for instance, month-to-month changes, such as the 0.4 percentage point drop from November to December, are not statistically significant—nor verifiable—for subgroups of workers.
 It also overlooks the full picture of the labor market outcomes facing African Americans.
 Unemployment is still twice as high for black workers than it is for white workers, at 7.7 percent compared with 3.5 percent.
 Young black workers, ages 16 to 19, have an unemployment rate of 24.3 percent compared with 12.4 percent for white teen workers, which often leads to long-term reduced opportunity.